 Moving Off Campus Basics

 Thinking of moving off campus and aren't quite sure where to begin?
 Becoming familiar with what living off campus entails is the best way to help ensure a successful housing search and rental experience, and OCCSL has several resources available for you to use!

 What to consider before you move off campus:

 First-year and sophomore students are required to live on campus.
 Junior students must seek permission to live off campus during the fall semester of their sophomore year.
 Seniors have permission to live off campus but are encouraged to connect with the Assistant Director for Off Campus and Commuter Student Life to make sure they're best equipped and supported in this decision.
-All students must update their local addresses in the University's Emergency Notification System.
+All students must update their local addresses in the University's Emergency Notification System each year.